Escazu Goat Milk Chocolate…and Cactus?

-I’ve managed to (temporarily) pull myself away from reading about chocolate, photographing chocolate, and trying new chocolate (like Durci and Pump Street Bakery), to actually write about & show you a chocolate… namely Escazu’s Goat Milk bar.
+I’ve managed to (temporarily) pull myself away from reading about chocolate, photographing chocolate, and trying new chocolate (like Pump Street Bakery) to actually write about & show you a chocolate… namely Escazu’s Goat Milk bar.

 I had the pleasure of trying this a few months ago.
 (Yes, I’m that behind on my writing.)
 (And yes, it is still true that nothing inside or outside my house is safe from my camera.
 Including cactus.)